Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 4. Hypothetical Development Approach: Best for redevelopment projects or properties

 Using the Residual Land Value (RLV) formula, you can determine the value of land based on its potential for development.
 This method helps investors and developers assess whether a project is financially feasible.
-There are limitations to this method which is quite subjective compared to the other methods analysed above.
+Compared to other valuation methods, this method is more subjective as it relies on projections.

 Residual Land Value (RLV) = Net Realisation Value (NRV) – Developer’s Profit